SAP-samples/teched2025-DA260/exercises/ex7/README.md

     ![ex_09_04](images/ex_09_04.png)

     Select **SAP Datasphere** as source connection, which is technically using connection type HANA from the list of the available connections.
 It will update the connection and after it you need to select Add Source Objects button which is automatically selected for the next step on the bottom of the screen highlighted in blue.
-Please select **‘Add Source Object’**.
+Please select **Add Source Object**.

     ![ex_09_05](images/ex_09_05.png)

-5. After selecting **‘Add Source Object’** button, a new popup window will open, which shows all the repository objects that are available.
+5. After selecting **Add Source Object** button, a new popup window will open, which shows all the repository objects that are available.
 For this exercise, please select **BusinessPartnersOpenSQL**, and click **OK** button.

     ![ex_09_06](images/ex_09_06.png)